Kushagra1612/Smart-Traffic-Management-System/README.md

 2. Connect IoT components (Arduino UNO, LEDs) for traffic light control.
 3. Run the Python script `smart_traffic_light.py` to initiate the Smart Traffic Light System.
 4. Monitor the system's performance and traffic management through the output display.

-## Contributors
-Arpit Rai

-## Acknowledgments
-We would like to express our gratitude to Noida Institute of Engineering and Technology for organizing #NIETIDEAS2023 and providing a platform to showcase our project.
-Special thanks to our mentors and advisors for their guidance and support throughout the project development process.

----

-Feel free to customize and expand this README file as needed, adding more details or sections as per your project's requirements and specifications.